Narcolapser/Bento/README.md

 1. Runs on Web and Mobile
 2. Stable.
 My wife will be using this so I want it to not be down all the time (unlike plex...)
 3. Light.
 This will be running on a Raspberry Pi.
 It should be very light so as to fit inside such an environment easily.
+4. Scriptable.
+I want to connect automations to this so it needs to be scriptable via REST api.

+Road Map:
+0.1
+* Plain text editor
+* Autosaving every couple of seconds
+* Saving to a database
+* Loading
+* File selector to open files from

+0.2
+* Saving diffs instead of entire documents
+* File explorer
+* Rich text editor
+*

+0.3
+* New document type: List Editor

+0.4
+* Android App